umt-help-desk/AI-HelpDesk-RAG-Model/README.md

-# AI Help Desk
+# AI HelpDesk

 ## 📌 Overview

-The **AI Help Desk** is an intelligent assistant designed to help university students with their academic inquiries, including university policies, student guidelines, and general academic-related questions.
+The **AI HelpDesk** is an intelligent assistant designed to help university students with their academic inquiries, including university policies, student guidelines, and general academic-related questions.
 The chatbot integrates **web scraping, document embeddings, and Large Language Models (LLMs)** to provide precise and contextually relevant answers.

 ---